 - I add an egg and season my ricotta cheese.
 This ups the richness of it and makes it taste a little less grainy than ricotta normally does.

-- When serving, I let the lasagna cool for usually a half an hour, cut the slice, top with additional marinara, additional cheese and brown in a 425 degree oven until browned and bubbly.
-You can of course skip this step, but this really makes each slice feel like their own “order” with its own set of bubbly cheese and overflowing with marinara sauce.
+When serving, let the lasagna cool for an hour or more, cut the slice with a very sharp knife.
+Remove with two spatulas to ensure no breakage.
+Top with additional marinara, additional cheese and brown in a 425 degree oven until browned and bubbly.
+This makes each slice feel like their own “order” with its own set of bubbly cheese and overflowing with marinara sauce.

 Ultimate Meat Lasagna